c5huracan/secureclaw/README.md

 ## Why?

 OpenClaw proved the demand for personal AI agents.
 But 100k+ users gave autonomous access to a system with no security model.
-We call it SecureClaw because we want you to prove us wrong — bug bounty coming soon.
+We call it SecureClaw because security is our north star.
+Bug bounty coming — seeking sponsors to fund it.

 ## Quick Start